Small Batch Vanilla Cupcakes

 Transfer your batter to 6 cupcake liners and bake at 350F until a toothpick inserted in the center comes out clean, about 18-20 minutes.

-To decorate my small batch vanilla cupcakes, I used strawberry frosting.
+To decorate my 6 vanilla cupcake recipe, I used strawberry frosting.

-But really, this vanilla cupcake recipe pairs well with almost any frosting!
-Try out strawberry cream cheese frosting, raspberry cream cheese frosting, chocolate frosting, vanilla buttercream, lemon buttercream frosting, and even cream cheese frosting
+But really, vanilla pairs well with almost any frosting!
+Try out strawberry cream cheese frosting or raspberry cream cheese frosting for another fruit pairing.

-Small batch vanilla cupcakes with buttercream frosting don’t need to be refrigerated.
-You can leave them out on the counter overnight for up to 3 days.
+Unfrosted vanilla cupcakes or cupcakes with buttercream frosting don’t need to be refrigerated.
+You can store them on the counter overnight in an airtight container for up to 3 days.

-However, if your kitchen gets too warm or you’re using cream cheese frosting, you will need to refrigerate them for up to 1 week.
+However, if you’re using cream cheese frosting or your kitchen gets too warm, you will need to refrigerate them for up to 1 week.

 Can you freeze vanilla cupcakes?

-Like with most baked goods, yes you can freeze this vanilla cupcake recipe.
+Like with most baked goods, yes you can freeze cupcakes.

 If you’re worried they’ll get squashed in the freezer, you can put the plastic bag in a container to maintain their shape.